Glavo/MonetFX/README.md

 ## Demo

-We provide a demo that you can run with `./gradlew demo:run`.
+We provide a demo that you can run with `./gradlew theme-builder:run`.

 Light mode: